Premarital Sex is not just the wrong thing to do.

 It's an Epidemic - that is killing and destroying the lives of too many Black & Hispanic Women and Girls and Children!

-Please help promote Abstinence especially to Black and Hispanic women and girls in the United States and world-wide.
+Please help promote Abstinence especially to Black and Hispanic women and girls in the United States, Africa and world-wide.

 Black Women and Girls: